 Bench Press Accessory Exercises

-A good bench press requires strong lats, and pull-ups are one of the best ways to build this all-important muscle.
+A good bench press and deadlift requires strong lats, and pull-ups are one of the best ways to build this all-important muscle.

 If you can’t do pull-ups, you can do lat pull-downs instead.